 The whole application process may take about a week, and that's not including the time required to hear back on your application.
 For an extra fee, you can select same-day or rush services.
 It's good to make sure you're planning in advance for any trip.

-Business travelers to China usually obtain an "F"-type visa.
-F visas are issued to travelers who are visiting China for business reasons, such as lectures, trade shows, short-term studies, internships, or general business, technological, or cultural exchanges.
+Business travelers to China usually obtain an "M"-type visa.
+M visas are issued to travelers who are visiting China for business reasons, such as trade shows, meeting with clients, visiting factories, and other commercial purposes.

 Complete the Paperwork

-The place to start is by making sure you have a valid U.S. passport with at least six months remaining on it and one blank visa page.
+The place to start is by making sure you have a valid U.S. passport with at least six months remaining on it and at least one blank page.
+You should also make a photocopy of the page with your photo on it.

 Submitting the Paperwork